Home > Raspberry Pi Operating System

 - Run

-to GitHub. - Clone the raspberry-py repository with
+ssh-keygenand upload the content of~/.ssh/id_rsa.pubto GitHub. - Clone the raspberry-py repository with

-git clone git@github.com:MatthewGerber/raspberry-py.git
+git clone git@github.com:MatthewGerber/raspberry-py.git.

 PyCharm